Hiroshi Narahara

 Hiroshi Narahara (奈良原 浩, Narahara Hiroshi) is a Japanese former professional baseball infielder and current first squad head coach for the Fukuoka SoftBank Hawks of the Nippon Professional Baseball (NPB).
 He played in NPB for the Seibu Lions, Nippon-Ham Fighters/Hokkaido Nippon-Ham Fighters, and Chunichi Dragons.

-After his retirement, Narahara was the infield defense and base running coach for the Chunichi Dragons during the 2007-2011 season.
+After his retirement, Narahara was the infield defense and base running coach for the Chunichi Dragons during the 2007–2011 season.

-He served as the Saitama Seibu Lions first squad and second squad the infield defense and base running coach from the 2012-2016 seasons.
+He served as the Saitama Seibu Lions first squad and second squad the infield defense and base running coach from the 2012–2016 seasons.

-He again served as the infield defense and base running coach for the Chunichi Dragons from 2017-2019 season.
+He again served as the infield defense and base running coach for the Chunichi Dragons from 2017 to 2019 season.

 On October 14, 2019, Narahara become second squad manager for the Tohoku Rakuten Golden Eagles and served through the 2023 season.

 On October 31, 2023, Narahara became the first squad head coach of the Fukuoka SoftBank Hawks.